vinay108/CKA-Exam-Study-Walkthrough/Section 2: Core Concepts.md

 kubectl desribe pods -n default xxxx

-which node is the pods placed on? this will tell you via the describe pods commands, you than type in kubectl get nodes
+which node is the pods placed on? this will tell you via the describe pods commands, you then type in kubectl get nodes

 how many containers are running inside that pod? describe command again however there maybe an easier command?